Simone Rota: Personal life

 Since his return to the Philippines in 2014, Rota makes a point of volunteering at the orphanage where he grew up.
 Rota is an A.C.
 Milan fan, and although he fluently speaks Italian, he has difficulty speaking English and Filipino.
 Rota has multiple tattoos, including the outline of the Philippines archipelago and the names of his sister, adopted mother and father on his right forearm and a prayer and Sister May's name on his left forearm.

 Rota's biography has been depicted in the film Journeyman Finds Home: The Simone Rota Story, which was directed by Albert Almendralejo and Maricel Cariaga.
+The film which had its Philippine premiere on February 28, 2018 also tackled the search for Rota's biological mother.

 Career statistics

 International

 Scores and results list the Philippines' goal tally first.